harryt93/room-rover/requirements/concept-of-operations.md

 The system shall signal if it is truly stuck.<br>
 <i>If the system is truly stuck and can't escape, it should let the user know so that it can be freed.</i><br><br>

+## Scenario 6: Communicating the Map

+### Scenario
+The Rover is exploring a room autonomously, at regular intervals when it detects a connection, it connects to a computer and transmits it's representation of the internal map.

+### Derived Requirements:
+The system shall transmit data when it detects a suitable connection.
+<i>The system should automatically pick up a connection and send it's map data over that connection if it's strong enough.</i><br>

+The system shall transmit it's internal map to a computer.
+<i>The system itself does not need to display the map, but it must communicate it to a computer on the network.</i>